royandugu/React-Task-Tracker/README.md

 2. Easier UI for mobile users
 3. Render individual task descriptions

---Values are taken from a file db.json created after the installation of JSON-server--
+--Datas are taken from a file db.json created after the installation of JSON-server--

 //Additionals
 # Getting Started with Create React App